logeswari-g/MYSQL/README.md

-The repository contains of syllabus, assessment and sample query files for the MYSQL training.
+The repository contains of syllabus, assessment questions for all the topics and program files for the MYSQL training.